followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/10 Enhance Performance on Large Datasets/015 Deferred Selection.md

 ---

-[note]You must specify the **key** option of the [Store](/Documentation/Guide/Data_Layer/Data_Layer/#Creating_DataSource/What_Are_Stores) underlying the [dataSource](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource) to guarantee that the deferred selection works properly.
+[note]You should specify the **key** option of the [Store](/Documentation/Guide/Data_Layer/Data_Layer/#Creating_DataSource/What_Are_Stores) underlying the [dataSource](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource) to ensure that deferred selection works properly.

-The following tasks require using different API in the deferred mode comparing with usual (instant) one:
+The following tasks require using different API in deferred mode:

 - **Setting initial selection**

-    The deferred mode requires using the [selectionFilter](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#selectionFilter) instead of the [selectedRowKeys](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#selectedRowKeys) option to set the initially selected rows.
-Pass a [filter expression](/Documentation/Guide/Data_Layer/Data_Layer/#Reading_Data/Filtering) to define records that must be selected.
+   You should use the [selectionFilter](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#selectionFilter) instead of the [selectedRowKeys](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#selectedRowKeys) option to set the initially selected rows in deferred mode.
+Pass a [filter expression](/Documentation/Guide/Data_Layer/Data_Layer/#Reading_Data/Filtering) to define records that should be selected.

     ---